Quiet Beach Day Trips from Bangkok 2026: Bang Saen, Koh Samet, Koh Lan & Koh Si Chang

 Rayong (Coca Cola Beach) (≈3–4 hours)

-Rayong is underrated.
+Rayong is underrated and a perfect Off Path destination.
 Beyond the usual ferry routes, it still offers coastlines that feel genuinely quiet.
 Coca Cola Beach stands out as a hidden gem: calm water, very few people, and that rare feeling of space that is hard to find near Bangkok.

 If you want to build a more sustainable, slower Thailand itinerary, Rayong is a strong ingredient.
 It’s close enough to be practical, but quiet enough to genuinely feel like you’ve stepped away from the city.